paradise-fi/divine/doc/manual/using.md

 There are a few commands we could use in this situation.
 For instance, the `start` command brings the program to the beginning of the `main` function (skipping the internal program initialization process).
-However, since we have the error trace, we will instead jump to the end of the trace with `trace 0^182` (the sequence of numbers after the `trace` keyword should be replaced by the value taken from `choices made` from the output of `divine verify`).
+Another alternative is to invoke sim by passing the generated report (the name of which is specified at the very end of the `verify` output) using the `--load-report` option.
 The simulator now outputs identifiers of the produced states, together with outputs the program printed so far (prefixed with `T:`), and ends just after the last choice before the error.
-We can now let the simulator run the program until the error is found (or a new state is produced) with `stepa`.
+We can now let the simulator run the program until the error is found (or a new state is produced) with `stepa` (step *atomic*).

 At this point, the simulator should have stopped in the fault handler which is executed by DIVINE when an error is found.
 We can use the `up` command to step